-Before we get into the weeds, it’s important to note that you should consult an attorney before making any decisions about what to do with a big shared asset like a house.
+Before we get into the weeds, it’s important to note that you should consult an attorney before making any decisions about what to do with a big shared asset like a property.
 Attorneys will help you navigate your specific situation better and make the process less stressful.
-This is all informational, not legal, advice.

 If you’re going through a divorce, your options depend on whether you live in a community property state or equitable distribution state.